jamietre/babel-plugin-transform-es2015-modules-commonjs-simple/README.md

 #### ... and what happens to all my code when source maps start supporting symbols mapping?

 Nothing at all.
 Using this module makes no demands on your source code, it just changes the compiled output.
-Just remove this module from your `.babelrc` (or substitute with the default commonjs plugin) and you're done.
+You can turn off the `noMangle` option to restore the native babel behavior, or swap in the offical plugin with no code changes required.

 ## Relationship to Official Babel Transform

-This code is almost entirely copied from the babel [source babel-plugin-transform-es2015-commonjs](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-es2015-modules-commonjs).

-Because the transforms are all part of the complete babel code repository, this isn't actually a fork.
-This means it's a little tricky to keep it in sync with upstream changes.

-It is current as of the commit 4142003bbd2fe3f862f9ddfde05274ee003de2cc on Feb 5.
-I will try to keep it updated as the original changes.
+When the `noMangle` option is false, this is code-identical to the native babel [source babel-plugin-transform-es2015-commonjs](https://github.com/babel/babel/tree/master/packages/babel-plugin-transform-es2015-modules-commonjs) transform.
+This plugin tracks changes to the official transform, but extends it with the options described here.